Matthew Britton, freelance illustrator

 In this interview, Matt talks about the realities of life as a full-time artist, offers advice for fellow creatives struggling to define and develop their own style and shares the biggest lesson he's learned about his creative process so far.

-I love the passion and honesty that comes through in his answers.
-Matt doesn’t sugar coat how hard it is to make a living as an independent artist or the amount of hard work involved, but stresses how important it is to “want it badly on a gut level”.
+He doesn't sugar coat how hard it is to make a living as an independent artist or the amount of hard work involved, but stresses how important it is to "want it badly on a gut level".

 1. Can you tell us a bit about your background and story so far.
 How did you get into freelance illustration?